saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <img src="assets/apif-mod3/access-vault.png" alt="Vault in the Toolbar" />

-From here you can access and edit code for snippets:
+From here, you can access and edit code for snippets:

 <img src="assets/apif-mod3/access-snippet.png" alt="Access Snippet" />